PFTL/website/content/blog/27_Custom_CRM.rst

     one_customer = session.query(Customer).filter(Customer.name.like('aqui%')).first()

 This will find all customers with a name that starts with ``aqui``, regardless of their case.
 There is a detail that it is also very important and that I haven't mentioned yet, the ``first()`` that appears at the end.
-Let's see what happens if you have two customers in the database, and they have similar names, so that the command above gets both of them:
+Let's see what happens if you have two customers in the database, and they have similar names so that the command above gets both of them:

 .. code-block:: ipython3